-A Material Adverse Change (MAC) is a significant change or effect that may negatively influence the outcome of an agreement.
+A material adverse change (MAC) is a significant change or effect that may negatively influence the outcome of an agreement.
 Buyers, sellers, and creditors use MAC clauses in merger and acquisition (M&A) or financing agreements to protect their rights.
-It is also known as a Material Adverse Effect (MAE).
+MACs are also known as material adverse effects (MAEs).

 Significant changes or events can arise after signing an agreement.
 It may be so adverse that the effect is considered enduring and that the terms under which the agreement was made are no longer thought to be true.

 For example, a company may become far less valuable than when a prospective buyer agreed to purchase it.
 In extreme cases, the transacting parties may agree that completing the contract is no longer in their best interests.

 A severe and enduring change that affects a business is known as a material adverse change (MAC) or a material adverse effect (MAE).

 An adverse change or effect can alter the business’s financial health.
 It may diminish the expectations that give rise to the agreement.
 Buyers, sellers, or creditors may reasonably have not entered into an M&A or financing agreement if the event had been expected.

 A MAC (or MAE) must affect a firm’s ability to complete a contract.
 It may be due to a change or event affecting a business more significantly than its industry peers.

 A material adverse change may legally allow buyers, sellers, or creditors to break M&A or financing agreements.

 The period of time between when an M&A (or financing) agreement executes and when it schedules to close can be quite long.
 During this period, a variety of circumstances can affect the buyer, seller, or creditor.
 Some changes are severe and enduring, so much so that the outcome can shift the expectations of the agreement.
 Such an effect may be so undesirable that the parties may not have entered into an M&A or financing deal in the first place.